digital-fabric/polyphony/docs/user-guide/web-server.md

 argument.
 The `request` object provides the entire API for responding to the client.

-Each client connection will be handled in a separate coprocess, allowing concurrent processing of incoming requests.
+Each client connection will be handled in a separate fiber, allowing concurrent processing of incoming requests.

 ## HTTP 2 support